A Question of Jurisdiction

 Section 8 of the Code of Professional Conduct requires teachers to protest the assignment of duties for which they are not qualified or conditions that make it difficult to render professional service.
 For this reason, coupled with concerns about the assumption of liability, a protest letter is necessary.
 Such protests should be in writing, should describe the concern with the inability to meet the legal standard of providing “dedicated service” and should state that the teacher is unwilling to accept any personal or professional liability that might ensue should a student be harmed.
 Teachers should contact Member Services for assistance in drafting the letter.

 Advice in this brochure is general and may not address all aspects of a particular situation.
-Teachers should always call Member Services at the Association for confidential advice on how to handle a specific situation.
-Contact information is on the back of this brochure.
+Teachers should always call Teacher Employment Services at the Association for confidential advice on how to handle a specific situation.
+Contact information is on the back of the attached brochure.